logan-life/covid_cases_big_twitter_data/README.md

 # Instructions

 The Twitter Terms of Service prevent us from providing the full tweet json objects publicly.
 To run this notebook, you need that data.
-Please contact us if you wish to discuss using our dat.
+Please contact us if you wish to discuss using our data.

 The easiest way to use this code is to run the notebook in Google Collab and upload the data from this repository to your Google Drive account.
 The notebook will then walk through the process step-by-step.